nachotp/AI-project-TOP/README.md

 # AI-project-TOP
-An Evolutionary Algorithm aprroach to the Team Orienteering Problem
+An Evolutionary Algorithm approach to the Team Orienteering Problem